Phone-GWP-group

 A reusable packaging proposal can succeed or fail depending on how successful you are at gaining management buy-in

-In order to win this support, it is wise to conduct an initial review.
-This will be used to obtain the required evidence for supporting your business case.
+To secure this support, it is wise to conduct an initial review.
+This will be used to obtain the evidence required to support your business case.

-This could – and should – include identifying opportunities, current problems with excessive waste and areas of your packaging that could see potential savings.
+This could, and should, include identifying opportunities, current issues with excessive waste and any areas of your packaging that could see potential savings.

-Wherever possible, try to put realistic estimates of these alongside your findings (including figures on potential cost savings can help win over even the most cynical of management).
+Wherever possible, try to put realistic estimates of these alongside your findings (including figures on potential cost savings), which can help win over even the most cynical of management.

-Whether to appoint a coordinator / project team
+Whether to appoint a coordinator or project team

-As mentioned above, getting the right people on board from the start can make a significant difference.
+As mentioned above, getting the right people on board from the beginning can make a huge difference.

-Staff members that should be involved will likely include, but not be limited to:
+Staff members who should be involved will likely include, but are not limited to:

-It is also a good idea at this stage to identify and appoint a manager for the project (if not yourself) in order to champion the project and drive it through to completion.
+It is also a good idea at this stage to identify and appoint a manager for the overall project (if not yourself) to champion it and drive it to completion.

 Setting up reusable packaging system